nikfrank/learn-tahini-mastermind/docs/instructions.md

 I'm using a new feature of JavaScript ES6 called DESTRUCTURING. [here's a link to some docs about it](http://www.jstips.co/en/javascript/use-destructuring-in-function-parameters/) - the point is we can take the part of an input parameter we're interested in right into a variable without wasting lines of code.
 Here, we care about action.payload, but nothing else from the action.

-the state is an immutable object (as mentioned in step-1-1), so to calculate an new state, we'll use the [updateIn function](https://facebook.github.io/immutable-js/docs/#/Map/updateIn) to get the old value of the dot, then increment it or decrement it ( + payload.diff ) then make sure it's in our range of allowed dots values [ 0-5 ] ( by doing +6, then later %6 ) then return a new state withe new value within it.
+the state is an immutable object (as mentioned in step-1-1), so to calculate an new state, we'll use the [updateIn function](https://facebook.github.io/immutable-js/docs/#/Map/updateIn) to get the old value of the dot, then increment it or decrement it ( + payload.diff ) then make sure it's in our range of allowed dots values [ 0-5 ] ( by doing +6, then later %6 ) then return a new state withe new value set within it.